Defence Secretary Ben Wallace fears Russian attack on Ukraine is ‘highly likely’

 “It may be that he (Putin) just switches off his tanks and we all go home but there is a whiff of Munich in the air from some in the West,” he added.

-A source explained that Mr Wallace’s concerns that if Mr Putin strikes “come what may, then all the diplomacy would have been a straw man”.
+A source close to Mr Wallace explained that his concerns that if Mr Putin strikes “come what may, then all the diplomacy would have been a straw man”.

+Cabinet minister Brandon Lewis said on Sunday that an imminent attack is “entirely possible”, and discussed the optimism of 1938 that diplomacy could prevent European conflict, adding: “That eventually turned out not to be the case.
+It turned out that wasn’t the intent or aim of Adolf Hitler at the time.”

+“What he’s (Mr Wallace) drawing comparison with is we hope that the conversation that he’s had that the Foreign Secretary and others … has a positive outcome and Russia does work through and find a diplomatic peaceful way out of this,” the Northern Ireland Secretary told the BBC’s Sunday Morning programme.

 US officials have discussed receiving intelligence that Russia is considering Wednesday as a target date to strike, but it was unclear how definitive the intelligence was.

-But Ukrainian president Volodymyr Zelensky sought to downplay the threat, saying: “The best friend of our enemies is panic in our country.
+But Ukrainian President Volodymyr Zelensky sought to play down the threat, saying: “The best friend of our enemies is panic in our country.
 And all this information is just provoking panic and can’t help us.”

 Russian Foreign Ministry spokeswoman Maria Zakharova accused the White House of stoking “hysteria”.